williamw520/fetchmailatt/README.md

 ## Filter by file

-To download only files whose names contain,
+To download only the files whose names contain,

     match.file.name.contains = pattern1,pattern2,pattern3

-To download only files whose file types are,
+To download only the files whose file types are,

     match.file.type.is = csv,pdf,jpg,jpeg,png,gif

-To download only files whose file sizes are less than,
+To download only the files whose file sizes are less than,

     match.file.size.less.than=10m

-To download only files whose file sizes are greater than,
+To download only the files whose file sizes are greater than,

     match.file.size.greater.than=1k